When is the best age to sleep train your baby?

 In general, it’s best to avoid sleep training during a sleep regression.
 And, if possible, try to sleep coach before your little one is 18 months old; after 18 months, your toddler’s growing sense of independence and willfulness might make sleep training tougher.

 But be careful – don’t let this information paralyze you, or make you put off or give up on sleep training!
 While sleep training may go a little more smoothly if you do it during one of these two windows, you can sleep train any time.
-Here’s Nicole’s reminder:
+I even worked with one family with a 4-year-old who had been bed-sharing since he was a baby.
+We successfully transitioned him to his own bed and bedroom!

 “Although there are more ‘ideal’ times to sleep train than others such as before your baby can pull up and stand at the side of the crib, if you and your family are ready to make big changes, I wouldn’t wait just because of your baby or toddler’s age.
 Every baby is different and you know your baby best.
 It may take a bit more time and patience, but it can work!
 There is always a reason to put off making positive changes in your life whether it’s delaying a diet because the holidays are near or work is too busy or you put off budgeting because you have too many bills, you can always find a reason to avoid the hard work that sleep training sometimes entails.
 The first step is the hardest, but I find families are happily surprised when their child adapts to the new routines faster than they anticipated.
 Carpe Diem!
 (Seize the Day!)”